-8.14 The use of penicillins in veterinary medicine does not present the same risks of hypersensitivity in animals as in humans.
-Although incidents of hypersensitivity

-8.15 The manufacturing of penicillin and non-penicillin containing veterinary medicinal products may be carried out in the same facility provided that all necessary measures have been taken to avoid cross contamination and any risk to operator safety.
+- 8.14 The use of penicillins in veterinary medicine does not present the same risks of hypersensitivity in animals as in humans.
+Although incidents of hypersensitivity have been recorded in horses and dogs, there are other materials which are toxic to certain species, e.g. the ionophore antibiotics in horses. - 8.15 The manufacturing of penicillin and non-penicillin containing veterinary pharmaceutical products may be carried out in the same facility provided that all necessary measures have been taken to avoid cross contamination and any risk to operator safety.